opensvc/docs.opensvc.com/source/introduction.rst

 These two components together address a wide range of modern IT concerns, including:

-* service mobility
+* Service mobility

   * business continuity
   * high availability clustering
   * providing reliable and abstracted method to stop, start and move a service or a group of services

-* configuration management
+* Configuration management

   * scalable to thousands of servers, services and configuration rules
   * cluster aware
   * minimal dependencies
   * strict separation of configuration targets from audit and remediation methods

-* inventoring
+* Inventoring

   * services
   * assets